Duloxetine (By mouth)

 - Low sodium levels in the blood

-- This medicine may make you dizzy.
+- This medicine can cause changes in your blood pressure.
+This may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
-Stand or sit up slowly if needed.
+Stand up slowly to avoid falls.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.